SciCompMod/memilio/pycode/README.rst

 =================================================

 This package collects the python modules for the corona project.
 Currently, it contains three modules:
- - ``epidemiology.epidata``: Contains scripts to download different kinds of data as RKI, John Hopkins, Spain, Population, DIVI.
+* ``epidemiology.epidata``: Contains scripts to download different kinds of data as RKI, John Hopkins, Spain, Population, DIVI.
 To do so, install the package (see below) and than the following executables are available:

-      - getrkidata
+      * getrkidata
-      - getpopuldata
+      * getpopuldata
-      - getjhdata
+      * getjhdata
-      - getspaindata
+      * getspaindata
-      - getdividata
+      * getdividata
-      - getalldata
+      * getalldata

 For all executables there are several run options.
-Use -h for more information or the :ref:'README <epidata/README>' in the corresponding subdirectory.
+Use -h for more information or the :ref:'epidata_readme' in the corresponding subdirectory.

- - ``epidemiology.secir``: Contains a python/pybind11 wrapper to the C++ code.
+* ``epidemiology.secir``: Contains a python/pybind11 wrapper to the C++ code.
 An example is provided

- - ``epidemiology.seir``: Contains a python/pybind11 wrapper to the C++ code.
+* ``epidemiology.seir``: Contains a python/pybind11 wrapper to the C++ code.
 An example is provided

 More details can be found in the corresponding subdirectories.